adam-p/adam-p.github.com/content/blog/2022-03-21-go-netip-flaw.md

 The older `net` code would convert IPv4-mapped IPv6 addresses to IPv4 addresses, with the result that they would be contained by IPv4 CIDRs.
 The new `netip` code does _not_ convert to IPv4, and the resulting address is _not_ contained by an IPv4 prefix.

 I haven't yet thought about this enough to form a strong opinion, but it's good to know.

+Update 2022-04-14: I [created an issue](https://github.com/golang/go/issues/51906) about this a few weeks ago.
+(I also [PR'd some documentation fixes](https://github.com/golang/go/pull/51950) regarding the consistent use of "IPv4-mapped IPv6".
+It's been merged.)